 Altitude and pacing tips for kids and seniors

-Hydration and nutrition plan: carry 0.5–1.0 liter of water per hour of activity, plus snacks with complex carbs every 45–60 minutes.
-Watching signs of altitude illness: headache, nausea, dizziness, fatigue.
+Hydration and nutrition plan: carry 0.5–1.0 litre of water per hour of activity, plus snacks with complex carbs every 45–60 minutes.
+Watching signs of altitude sickness: headache, nausea, dizziness, fatigue.
 If any appear, stop ascent, rest, rehydrate, and consider shorter route next time.
 This approach helps younger climbers and seniors stay safe while sharing a calm pace, distributing responsibilities such as snacks and rest breaks to reduce fatigue for everyone.

 Accessible Machu Picchu options and day trips

 Best plan: three-night base in Sacred Valley or downtown Cusco, then Machu Picchu day-trip via Ollantaytambo rail, with mobility-friendly seating included and staff support arranged in advance.
-This approach minimizes altitude strain while maximizing views and togetherness for families.
-Rail providers offer Vistadome cars with panoramic windows, duration around 1h40m from Ollantaytambo to Aguas Calientes, plus a 25–30 minute bus ascent to citadel.
+This approach minimises altitude strain while maximising views and togetherness for families.
+Rail providers offer Vistadome carriages with panoramic windows, duration around 1h40m from Ollantaytambo to Aguas Calientes, plus a 25–30 minute bus ascent to citadel.
 Return mirrors outbound timing, so total door-to-door minutes typically reach 5–6 hours.
 Early departures around 6:00–6:30 am are common, allowing cooler air and less crowding.
 For fans of thermal pools, a post-visit soak near hot springs adds minutes of relaxation and a perfect way to treasure memories.

 -